Springly-lang/springly-laguage-service/README.md

 # Springly Laguage Service

 This extension provides basic syntax highlighting to the Springly test scripts.
-Read more about [the Sprignly language.](https://github.com/Springly-lang/springly-cli)
+Read more about [the Springly language.](https://github.com/Springly-lang/springly-cli)

 ## Release Notes

-Some basic syntax highlighting for some keywords added.
+Syntax highlighting for some new keywords added.

-### 0.0.1

-Initial release of the extension.
+## [0.0.3]

+- New file extension `.springly` added.
+- New keywords added.
+- Minor changes in docs.